Mr-R19HT/MR-R19HT.github.io/_posts/2025-09-24-iOS-All-The-Things-Part-II.md

 d. **Semi-Untethered:** if reboot the device , the ios is return to normal status but the device have ipa package can use it to do jailbreak again without using any cables.

 > **Important Tip:** A semi-untethered jailbreak is often the best choice because it allows for maximum flexibility.
 If your testing causes a device crash and reboot, you can quickly re-enable the jailbreak directly from the device without needing to be near a computer, ensuring you can get back to work quickly.

+Using that [website](https://canijailbreak.com/) to know what’s that tool compatible with version of ios device to make jailbreak.

+## Pull & Push IPA Packages